firebase/geofire-android/README.md

   * [JavaScript (Web)](https://github.com/firebase/geofire-js)
   * [Java (Server)](https://github.com/firebase/geofire-java)

+For data loading in Python, see [this community implementation](https://github.com/cmcneil/geohash) of GeoHash.

 ### Integrating GeoFire with your data

 GeoFire is designed as a lightweight add-on to the Firebase Realtime Database.
 However, to keep things